aijose/CarND-Path-Planning-Project/project_report.md

   * Acceleration greater than 10 m/sq-sec
   * Jerk of 10 m/cu-s
   * Straying outside the marked lanes except while changing lanes
-* Train and validate the model with a training and validation set
 * Test that the model successfully drives around track (4.32 miles) without any incidents
 * Summarize the solution approach with a written report